 Are Flowers Zombies?

 Children learn early on that seasons are a “thing.”
 They understand that the leaves fall off the trees but that, once winter passes, the trees will grow new leaves.
 They know that new flowers and plants grow from the ground as the weather warms up…except, a lot of the time that’s not true!
 Most of the flowers and plants out there are what we call perennials, which means that you can plant them once but they’ll keep coming back every year (even after dormant winters).
 A great way to teach this in a practical way is by planting a few packs of perennial wild flower seeds so that your kids can watch them bloom, fade, and then bloom again.
 Like a zombie, perennials aren’t killed by cold, they’re only killed by decapitation (so to speak).
 Or perhaps fairy gardens are more your kids idea of fun.
+Growing plants in pots is a great way to get children engaged.

 The First Step to Responsibility